 Why is discharging a Li-ion battery completely not recommended?

-Note that your battery wears down by a small extent every time it’s discharged/recharged completely.
-If you drain your battery from 100% to all the way down to 0%, it’s likely that it could potentially degrade by up to 70% of its original capacity in just 300-500 discharge/charge cycles.
+As mentioned earlier, Li-ion batteries, which are mainstream these days, wear out by a tiny extent every time you move through a charge cycle.
+If you drain your battery from 100% all the way down to 0%, it’s likely that it could potentially degrade by up to 70% of its original capacity in just a few hundred cycles.

-In a nutshell, you do your phone battery more harm than good if you let it drop to 1-2% charge every time before recharging it.
-The best thing to do. therefore, to extend the battery life of your device is to operate it between a charge range of 30-80% (Source)
+In a nutshell, you do your phone battery more harm than good if you let it drop to 0-1% charge every time before recharging it.
+The best thing to do to extend the battery life of your device is to operate it between a charge range of 20-80% whenever possible!